MinaEwedaa/Tawqeet/README.md

 ### Connecting a Reader

+#### ESP32 Devices (Recommended)
+1. Connect your ESP32 device via USB
+2. The application will automatically detect ESP32 devices (CP210x, CH340, etc.)
+3. If auto-connect is enabled, it will connect automatically
+4. Otherwise, select the COM port from the dropdown and click **Connect**

+**ESP32 Configuration:**
+- Default baud rate: **115200** (automatically configured)
+- Supported USB-to-Serial chips: CP210x, CH340, CH341, FT232
+- The app automatically identifies ESP32 devices and uses appropriate settings

+#### Other Serial Readers
 1. Plug in your RFID reader
 2. Select the COM port from the dropdown
 3. Click **Connect** (or enable auto-connect in settings)